Thomas720/data-structures-and-algorithms/data-structures/linkedList/README.md

-This application is implementation of a Linked List class, and any important methods related to that.
+This application is implementation of a Linked List class, and any important methods.

 ## Links
 - [Submission PR](https://github.com/Thomas720/data-structures-and-algorithms/pull/14)